IntentArchitect/Intent.Modules.NET/Modules/Intent.Modules.Eventing.MassTransit.Scheduling/README.md

 For more info on MassTransit scheduling, check out their [documentation](https://masstransit.io/documentation/configuration/scheduling).

+> **NOTE**
+> Some Message Brokers (like RabbitMQ) requires plugins to be installed or configured for scheduled messages to work.
+Please see the [documentation](https://masstransit.io/documentation/configuration/scheduling) for more info.

 ## What's in this module?

 This modules enhances the `Intent.Eventing.MassTransit` module in the following ways: